Alterity: Other thinkers

 Jeffery Nealon, in Alterity Politics: Ethics and Performative Subjectivity, argues that "ethics is constituted as an inexorable affirmative response to different identities, not through an inability to understand or totalize the other."

 There is included a long article on alterity in the University of Chicago's Theories of Media: Keywords Glossary by Joshua Wexler.
 Wexler writes: "Given the various theorists' formulations presented here, the mediation of alterity or otherness in the world provides a space for thinking about the complexities of self and other and the formation of identity."

-The concept of alterity is also being used in theology and in spiritual books meant for general readers.
+The concept of alterity is used in theology and in spiritual books meant for general readers.
 This is not out of place because, for believers in the Judeo-Christian tradition, God is the ultimate 'Other'.
 Alterity has also been used to describe the goal of many Christians, to become themselves deeply "other" than the usual norms of behavior and patterns of thought of the secular culture at large.
 Enzo Bianchi in Echoes of the Word expresses this well, "Meditation always seeks to open us to alterity, love and communion by guiding us toward the goal of having in ourselves the same attitude and will that were in Christ Jesus."